Juanen100/StyleMiiU-Plugin/README.md

 The plugin will sometimes not work properly when certain race conditions are triggered.
 The most commons ones being described further in this file.

 ### Bootlooping on Wii U Menu splash
 The first reason might be you have both SDCafiine and StyleMiiU trying to patch a theme to the Wii U menu, which can cause issues.
-I'd recommend moving the themes from SDCafiine to StyleMiiU's themes folder if you want to use this plugin instead of SDCafiine.
+Moving themes from SDCafiine's directory to the theme's directory or disabling SDCafiine will usually solve this issue.

 This problem might also show up due to the fact that you're using a theme that hasn't been tested or properly made to support an European/PAL console.
 European/PAL consoles have more language packs built onto the menu menaning the file size on themes needs to be smaller to work properly.
-This is more likely to happen with animated themes.
+This is more likely to happen with animated themes or unoptimized themes.

 ### My theme isn't loading
-The most common issue would be having bad or corrupted Men.pack, Men2.pack or cafe_barista_men.bfsar files which doesn't allow them from loading.
+The most common issue would be having bad or corrupted Men.pack, Men2.pack or cafe_barista_men.bfsar files which makes the plugin unable to patch them on the Wii U Menu.
 This is highly unlikely to happen and the reason might also be the same as the bootlooping problem on EU consoles.

 ## Building